nobleread/client/README.md

 ## API Overview

-Detailed documents on the API can be found [TODO](./) (Perhaps look into using github pages?)
-For those looking for a brief overview, please continue reading.
+Detailed documents on the API can be found [in the docs folder](./docs) For those looking for a brief overview, please continue reading.

 The API provides basic information via:
   * `Version()` returns both the server version as well as the cubic ASR engine's version.